iotlabtpe/freertos-webrtc-reference--on-amebapro-for-amazon-kinesis-video-streams-audiorx/README.md

 1. Copy the generated binary `project/realtek_amebapro2_webrtc_application/GCC-RELEASE/build/flash_ntz.bin`
    to the directory in the Windows file system which contains the flash tool from the [Copy Flash Tool](#copy-flash-tool-needed-only-one-time) section.
-1. Open a windows terminal (such as PowerShell) and enter the directory in the Windows file system which contains the flash tool from the [Copy Flash Tool](#copy-flash-tool-needed-only-one-time) section.
+1. Open a terminal (such as PowerShell) and enter the directory in the Windows file system which contains the flash tool from the [Copy Flash Tool](#copy-flash-tool-needed-only-one-time) section.
 1. Enter the board into program mode: